198 USD 259 employees on quarantine, data for students coming soon

 WICHITA, Kan.
-(KSNW)- 198 employees at Wichita Public Schools are on active quarantine after either testing positive for COVID-19, traveling or being a close contact of a positive case.
+(KSNW) – One hundred ninety-eight employees at Wichita Public Schools are on active quarantine after either testing positive for COVID-19, traveling, or being a close contact of a positive case.

-The latest COVID-19 surveillance report from USD 259 shows that there are 8 positive cases in employees and 69 new employees under quarantine.
+The latest COVID-19 surveillance report from USD 259 shows that there are eight positive cases in employees and 69 new employees under quarantine.

 “It could be that they weren’t exposed at school,” said Kimberly Howard, president of United Teachers of Wichita.
 “They could’ve been exposed at home with a spouse or somewhere else in the community, so it’s not just exposure at school.
 But, we have to assume that some of them are.”